Learn how to monitor and troubleshoot LangChain applications in production.

 # Provide an API key directly or via GRAPHSIGNAL_API_KEY environment variable

-graphsignal.configure(api_key='my-api-key' deployment='my-langchain-app-prod')
+graphsignal.configure(api_key='my-api-key', deployment='my-langchain-app-prod')

-You can also use a decorator.
+In order to additionally trace other functions, e.g. request handlers, you can also use a decorator or context manager.
 See the Quick Start for complete setup instructions.

 Alerts can be set up to get notified on exceptions or outliers.